 Context Configuration with Dynamic Property Sources

-The @DynamicPropertySource annotation and its supporting infrastructure were originally designed to allow properties from Testcontainers based tests to be exposed easily to Spring integration tests.
-However, this feature may also be used with any form of external resource whose lifecycle is maintained outside the test’s ApplicationContext.
+The dynamic property source infrastructure was originally designed to allow properties from Testcontainers based tests to be exposed easily to Spring integration tests.
+However, these features may be used with any form of external resource whose lifecycle is managed outside the test’s ApplicationContext or with beans whose lifecycle is managed by the test’s ApplicationContext.

 If you use @DynamicPropertySource in a base class and discover that tests in subclasses fail because the dynamic properties change between subclasses, you may need to annotate your base class with @DirtiesContext to ensure that each subclass gets its own ApplicationContext with the correct dynamic properties.